SaladSlayer00/ID2223_Twin_Matcher/README.md

 # Twin Matcher - Find Your Lookalike 🌟

 Welcome to Twin Matcher, your gateway to discovering your doppelgänger! 🔍 This is the final project for the **ID2223 - Scalable Machine Learning & Deep Learning** course at KTH.
-Notebooks and files are commented, to ensure the best accessibility.
+Notebooks are commented, to ensure the best accessibility.

 ## Overview 🚀

 Twin Matcher leverages the power of the [Microsoft ResNet-50](https://huggingface.co/microsoft/resnet-50) model to find your lookalike.
 The system features a seamless pipeline that includes image preprocessing, data handling, model training, and inference.
 It allows you to visualize your prediction and upload your own data to become part of the dataset and find your long-lost twin.
 The system is designed for efficiency, minimizing the time from data acquisition to model improvement.
 By leveraging continuous integration practices, the pipeline is both robust and capable of handling large volumes of data without sacrificing performance.
 We ensure to get coherent batch updates and the best possible matches with continuous model retraining.

 ## Tools 🛠️